 - Call The Police – Even if the damage to the car is minor and injuries resulting from the accident are mild and don’t require immediate treatment, you should always call the police.
 That way, you will have an official record of everything.

 - Obtain An Official Police Report Of The Accident – Make sure you note the officer who reports on the scene and contact them at a later date to obtain an official police report of the accident.
 It should have important details that you can use when filing your compensation claim.
 The report should also have the police officer’s opinion on whoever is at fault for the accident.

 How Do I Claim Compensation For A Car Accident?

 At first, the compensation claim after a car accident can be daunting.
 However, you don’t need to be overwhelmed about it if you are working with us.
-At Farris, Riley and Pitt, LLP we have a lot of experience in handling car accident claims and we can walk you through the initial processes.
-We have handled car accident claims so many times before.

 Even better, we have the best understanding of the legal system to ensure that your compensation claim will be handled in the most professional manner.
 Once you approach us, we will start evaluating the validity of your claim.
 We might conclude that you don’t have a good claim for compensation then we process your claim on a no win no fee agreement.
 When this happens, there are a few things that need to happen.

 - Medical Examination – First, we will arrange a free medical examination to assess your injuries caused by the car accident and the estimated recovery time.
 For most car accident claims we have handled in the past, we have obtained partial compensation payments to cover immediate costs such as physiotherapy that can be arranged at local facilities.